mierzwid/gap-workshop/exercise-04-instance-backups/README.md

 What happens?
 1. If you have your author on then GAP will take it down (`:instanceDown`),
-2. then it will compress entire `.instance` folder to snapshot all your instances
+2. then it will compress entire `.instance` folder to make a snapshot of all your instances
 3. and save it as a local file in projects build directory: `build/aem/instanceBackup/local/xxx.backup.zip`.

 The approximate size of an author backup for AEM 6.5 is ~1.7 GB.